chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-2/readme.md

 11:20 -> box are ready to be glued and folded.
 I also found what could be the crank on the grey one.

 ![boxCutout](images/box-proto-cutout.jpg)

+11:40 -> 2 out of 3 finished // trying to get the hole right for the crank that will be added to the grey box